 The moon’s mass is 1/100 times and 1/4 times the earth’s radius.
 As a result, when compared to earth, the gravitational attraction on the moon is about one sixth.
 Thus, an object’s weight on the moon is 1/6th its weight on earth.

 1. Why is it difficult to hold a school bag having a strap made of a thin and strong string?

-It is tough to carry a college bag having a skinny strap as a result of the pressure on the shoulders.
-This can be as the result of the pressure is reciprocally proportional to the expanse on that the force acts.
-The smaller the surface area, the larger is going to be the pressure on the surface.
-Within the case of a skinny strap, the contact expanse is extremely tiny.
+It is tough to carry a school bag having a skinny strap because of the pressure that is being applied on the shoulders.
+The pressure is reciprocally proportional to the expanse on which the force acts.
+So, the smaller the surface area, the larger is going to be the pressure on the surface.
+In the case of a skinny strap, the contact expanse is quite small.
 Hence, the pressure exerted on the shoulder is extremely huge.

 2. What do you mean by buoyancy?